 You can also change shape colors in PPT to fit your own style.
 Click on a shape, then find the Shape Format tab on the ribbon.
 On it, you’ll see the Shape Fill dropdown color chooser.
 Explore the countless options and click one to apply it.
 This is one of the top ways to build a great slide layout with plenty of cool colors.

 If you're trying to make a PowerPoint that doesn't suck, you'll want plenty of good PowerPoint examples for inspiration.
 Here are some good PowerPoint designs to inspire you:

-- Presentations25 PPT Templates: To Make Simple Modern PowerPoint Presentations in 2019Sean Hodge
+- 30 PPT Templates: To Make Simple Modern PowerPoint Presentations in 2022Sean Hodge05 Nov 2021

 Avoid Making PowerPoints That Suck By Applying These Pro Tips

 Death by PowerPoint is a real thing that can happen to anyone.
-If you want to make sure that your presentations leave a positive impact and are remembered not only for their great content but also stellar design, follow the PowerPoint design tips and good PowerPoint examples in this article.
+If you want to make sure that your presentations leave a positive impact, keep these tips in mind.
+Great content and stellar design pair together to help you avoid bad PowerPoint presentation examples.
+Follow the PowerPoint design tips and good PowerPoint examples in this article.

 If you need a good PowerPoint design template for your presentation, make sure to check out our sites.
 Grab PowerPoint templates and design away today.
 Both are sure to help you avoid the curse of bad PowerPoint slides!